Path Planning using a One-shot-sampling Skeleton Map: Results

 \subsection{Robot Experiments}

-In order to evaluate the paths obtained with SkelUnet-OSS methodology, we use 250 maps and the navigation metrics described in \cite{BenchmarkingMetricGroundNavigation}.
-We compared the results of SkelUnet-OSS methodology using as input the skeletonized results from SkelUnet and Zhang-Sue.
-And we compare these results with the discrete planning using the A* algorithm.
-The metrics results of the three experiments are displayed in table \ref{tablePathMetricsUNet}.
-Moreover, in order to add the uncertainty present in real robots, we test our results in a simulation environment employing a quad-rotor robot, see Figures \ref{fig_comparativePath} and \ref{figFCND3drones}.
-We want to highlight that we using a quad-rotor because is a versatile robot to navigate in indoor environments and at the same time is a challenging robot for path planning experiments.
-Note that we only use a z-axis for take-off and landing, the tracking path is performed while maintaining a fixed altitude because our work-space is bi-dimensional.
-The simulation environment implements a cascade PID controller and a dynamic model of the quad-rotor for drone trajectory tracking \cite{schoellig2012feed}, the physic parameters are displayed in table \ref{tabPhisycParmetersQuadRotor}.
-This parameters are important to check for collisions.\\
+We used 250 maps and the navigation metrics described in \cite{BenchmarkingMetricGroundNavigation} to evaluate the paths obtained with SkelUnet-OSS.
+We applied the SkelUnet-OSS methodology using as input the skeleton derived from SkelUnet and Zhang-Suen.
+Additionally, we compared our results against a discrete planning method based on the A* algorithm.
+The benchmark metrics are shown in Table \ref{tablePathMetricsUNet}.
+Finally, SkelUnet-OSS results were tested in a simulation employing a quadrotor robot (see Figure \ref{fig_comparativePath}).
+Figure \ref{figFCND3drones} shows the environment to simulate drone dynamics.
+Order to check drone collision, first each path is simulated using drone dynamics, then the followed path and drone bounding box is projected to the 2D map and checked for collision.
+For the quadrotor, we use the z-axis exclusively for take-off and landing; path tracking is performed while maintaining a fixed altitude because our workspace is two-dimensional.
+The simulation environment implements a cascade PID controller and a second-order quadrotor dynamic model.
+Equation \eqref{eq:quadRotor1} describes the translational dynamics, while Equation \eqref{eq:quadRotor2} describes the rotational dynamics.